MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-provider-solution.md

 This article describes the steps required to create a new provider solution package in Microsoft Dynamics 365 Intelligent Order Management.

-It is recommended to have one provider per solution, but multiple providers can be included in the same solution.
-This is the solution that can be shared and will be installed on Intelligent Order Management environments.
+It's recommended to have one provider per solution, but you can include multiple providers in the same solution.
+This solution is the one you share and install on Intelligent Order Management environments.

 ## Create a new provider solution